 Epicollect5 API

 Epicollect5 is currently a read-only API.
-Only GET requests are exposed to third party clients/apps.
+Only GET requests are exposed to third-party clients/apps.

-Only secure https requests are allowed.
+Only secure HTTPS requests are allowed.

 Server responses:

-• 200 OK the request was successful.
+• 200 OK The request was successful.

-• 400 Bad Request the request could not be understood or was missing required parameters.
+• 400 Bad Request The request could not be understood or was missing required parameters.

-• 404 Not Found the resource was not found.
+• 404 Not Found The resource was not found.

-• 500 Internal Server Error something unexpected happened
+• 500 Internal Server Error Something unexpected happened

 Status code responses